Coventry Energy Fund

 • Solid Fuel (e.g. Coal or Wood)

-Dependent on your household’s method of payment and upon the decision of the Coventry Energy Fund Team, this support may come in the form of a direct payment to your energy supplier or fuel vouchers.
+This support may come in the form of a direct payment to your energy supplier or energy vouchers.

-1. Households with children under the age of 18, or young adults up to the age of 21 in full time education, can receive £500 via direct payment to their energy supplier or 9 x £49 pre-payment vouchers.
+• Families with children under the age of 18 (or young adults up to age 21 in full time education), could receive £500 via direct payment to their energy supplier or 9 x £49 pre-payment energy vouchers for those paying by key or card.

-3. Households with one adult or a couple of pensionable age can receive £300 via direct payment to your energy supplier or 6 x £49 pre-payment vouchers.
+• Single occupants or couples could receive £300 via direct payment to their energy supplier or 6 x £49 pre-payment vouchers for those paying by key or card.

-Applicants will be required to provide evidence of their customer account with their energy or water provider.
+Applicants must provide evidence of their customer account with their energy or water provider.

 This evidence must show your: